KeremAR/Homelab-SharedLibrary/README.md

 vulnerability DB because CycloneDX SBOM generation is component inventory, not vulnerability matching.

-If `uploadToDependencyTrack: true`, the helper calls `uploadSBOMsToDependencyTrack()`, which wraps the Dependency-Track Jenkins plugin step:
+If `uploadToDependencyTrack: true`, the library step calls `uploadSBOMsToDependencyTrack()`, which wraps the Dependency-Track Jenkins plugin step: